zarusz/SlimMessageBus/README.md

    .WithDependencyResolver(new MsDependencyInjectionDependencyResolver(services))
    .WithProviderMemory(new MemoryMessageBusSettings
    {
-      // supress serialization and pass the same event instance to subscribers (events contain domain objects we do not want serialized, also we gain abit on speed)
+      // Suppress serialization and pass the same event instance to subscribers (domain events contain domain objects we do not want to be serialized, we also gain on speed)
       EnableMessageSerialization = false
    });